dialect-map/dialect-map/README.md

 This would be done with a hand created list of jargon terms, displayed in an interactive website.

+A more complete description of the project could be found on [NYU Data Science Blog](https://nyudatascience.medium.com/dialect-map-jargon-dialects-across-science-domains-908a62ead9ad).
 ## Overview

 ![ui-overview][image-interface]